Scrum framework is an excellent answer to the old fashion way of software development called waterfall.

 In the sprint review (or review & demo), the team presents what they achieved during the sprint.
 It is a demonstration of new features or the existing architecture.
 It is an informal presentation, and the entire team participates in it.
 But this is not the most important.
 The main goal for a sprint review is to discuss the actual state of the product with stakeholders and decide what should be done next.
 How everything looks according to current business goals.
-This is a very crucial meeting where the team can decide about changes in priorities based on current information from business.
+This is a very crucial meeting where the team can decide about changes in priorities based on current information from the business.

-It’ s a meeting when the team is talking about collaboration and processes.
+It s a meeting when the team is talking about collaboration and processes.
 It’s very similar to the after-action review.
 The first team discusses what was right during the last sprint, why it was good, and how the team can improve it in the future.

 Answering all these questions is very helpful in team self-development and self-organizing.